-When monitoring computers behind a firewall, NetlQ Corporation recommends installing unmanaged agents on your remote computers.
+When monitoring computers behind a firewall, NetIQ Corporation recommends installing unmanaged agents on your remote computers.

-For more information about installing agents in a firewall environment, see the Installation Guide for NetIQ Agent Manager.
+For more information about installing agents in a firewall environment, see the NetlQ Agent Manager Installation Guide.

 When you deploy a managed agent or install an unmanaged agent, you assign that agent to a central computer.